 CHM 297.
 Directed Research.
 0-2 credits.
 FA, SP, SU

 Participation in a research project under the direction of a member of the faculty.
-This course can be repeated for a total of 3 credits.
+This course can be repeated for a maximum of 3 credits.
 P: IC.

 CHM 315.
 Quantitative and Statistical Analysis.
 4 credits.
 SP

 An integrated lecture and laboratory course that presents the theories and chemical methods for solving a variety of real problems in chemical analysis.
 Topics covered include: statistical methods for evaluating and interpreting data, sources of error in chemical analysis, principles of stoichiometry and equilibrium as applied to precipitation, acid-base, complexometric, electrochemical, and spectroscopic analysis.
 Three hours of lecture and three hours of laboratory per week.
-P: CHM 205; CHM 206; One Magis Core Mathematical Reasoning course.
+P: CHM 205; CHM 206; Mathematical Reasoning course.